top of page

 Although I have lived in the San Francisco Bay Area my entire life, and devoted much of my career to suicide prevention, there were things I didn't know about Golden Gate Bridge suicides until I started writing this book.

-What is the magnitude of the problem?
+What was the magnitude of the problem?

 Why has the bridge been a popular suicide site?

-Why hasn't the bridge had a barrier?
+Why didn't the bridge have a barrier?

 Why was the net chosen over a taller railing?

-Will the net make a difference?
+Is the net making a difference?

 What happens if someone jumps into the net?